The Poppy War Series

 This is the first advance title I've received from Edelweiss in exchange for an honest review.
 I had been looking for it on Net Galley since I heard about it, but they never offered it.
 It is due to be released in two weeks, May 1, 2018.

-The Poppy War is one of the longer books I've read recently, in three parts, and by the end of Part 1 I was convinced it would be the best book I had read so far this year, and I was in love with the main character, Fang Runin, or Rin for short.
+The Poppy War is one of the longer books I've read recently, nearly 600 pages in three major parts.
+By the end of Part 1 I was convinced it would be the best book I had read so far this year, and I was in love with the main character, Fang Runin, or Rin for short.
 Part 2 took the plot in directions I hadn't anticipated, and featured some unpleasant, gruesome events, but I was still enthusiastic overall.
 By the end, I wasn't sure I even liked Rin, but I was fascinated with her narrative arc, and am anxious to follow it in subsequent books.
 I wish I was more familiar with Chinese history, customs, and spiritual beliefs, but I know Ms. Kuang is.
 I have not read any other reviews, and just the beginning of the synopsis on Amazon, which says it's based on 20th Century China.
 That may be true about some elements, particularly parallels to the Opium Wars, but I'd bet there were influences from earlier periods, and would be surprised if the mystical world described isn't from more ancient sources.
 In another recent review I said that most of the world's religions shared similarities, that dieties were mirrored in many countries and beliefs.
 Then again, maybe that's just in the West.
-This book presents something I don't recall reading anywhere else, a pantheon of sixty-four dieties, with a corresponding zodiac.
+This book presents something I don't recall reading anywhere else, a pantheon of 64 dieties, with a corresponding zodiac.